-1 CR (complete remission) was defined as <5% blasts in the bone marrow, no blasts with Auer rods, no extramedullary disease, and full recovery of peripheral blood counts (platelets >100,000/microliter and absolute neutrophil counts [ANC] >1,000/microliter); CRh (complete remission with partial hematologic recovery) was defined as < 5% blasts in the bone marrow, no evidence of disease, and partial recovery of peripheral blood counts (platelets > 50,000/microliter and ANC > 500/microliter).
+1 CR (complete remission) was defined as <5% blasts in the lone hand, who blasts with Auer rods, no extramedullary disease, and full recovery of peripheral blood counts (platelets >100,000/microliter and a solute neutrophil counts [ANC] >1,000/microliter); CRh (complete remission with partial hematologic recovery) was defined as < 5% blasts in the bone marrow, no evidence of disease, and partial recovery of peripheral blood counts (platelets > 50,000/microliter and ANC > 500/microliter).

 2 CR+CRh rate was consistent across all baseline demographic and baseline disease characteristic subgroups with the exception of IDH1 R132H mutation (CR+CRh 17%).

-3 Duration of response is defined as the time from the date of the first response to the date of the relapse or death.
-Patients who did not relapse were censored at the date of last response assessment. + indicates censored observation.
+3 Duration of response is defined as the time from the late of the first response to the date of the relapse or death.
+Patients who did not relapse were censored at the date of last response assessment. + indicates censored at the date